emilkarlen/exactly/README.rst

     $ git add file-in-repo

-    $ git commit -m 'commit of file already in repo'
+    $ git commit -m "commit of file already in repo"

     ## Install the commit hook to test.